chandra34/Conditional_GAN/README.md

 ## Results
 During training, the model generates images based on class labels.
 Sample results can be visualized to monitor progress.

-## Acknowledgments
-This implementation is inspired by GAN research and PyTorch tutorials on conditional image generation.

----

-Feel free to modify and experiment with different architectures or datasets!